snap-bit/snap-bit.github.io/_projects/0100-press-switch-turns-led.md

 ---
 layout: project
 title: Turn LED on and off using the press switch (S2)
 description: Shows how to control the state of the LED with the press switch.
+Pressing the switch once turns the LED on.
+Pressing the switch again turns the LED off.
 category: project
 slug: press-switch-turns-led
 diagram: led-press